Submitting your application

-To enable services to process and approve your technical assessment, you must submit it to the relevant service by 20 September 2022 at 16:00.
+To enable services to process and approve your technical assessment, you must submit it to the relevant service by 17 November 2023 at 4:00pm UK time.

 You must include the following mandatory documents as separate PDF attachments: